senzing-garage/serve-grpc/docs/examples.md

 This example shows how to use your Senzing license key with the Senzing gRPC Server.

 1. The Senzing engine come with a complementary license.
-   To see this license, run
+   To see this license, start the Senzing gRPC server without a license.
-   Example:

     ```console
     docker run -it --publish 8261:8261 --rm senzing/serve-grpc